 From 1944 onward, J2Ms equipped units defending Kyushu, Honshu, and Okinawa.

-Pilots valued its climb and firepower but criticized its handling and limited high-altitude performance compared to Allied fighters.
+Pilots valued its climb and firepower but criticised its handling and limited high-altitude performance compared to Allied fighters.

 Production